reanahub/reana-workflow-controller/README.rst

 About
 -----

-REANA-Workflow-Controller is a component of the `REANA <http://reanahub.io/>`_ reusable analysis platform.
+REANA-Workflow-Controller is a component of the `REANA <http://www.reana.io/>`_ reusable and reproducible research data analysis platform.
 It takes care of instantiating and managing computational workflows.

 Features
 --------